High School Academic Courses (Grades 9-12)

 This course is open only to incoming Lakeside 9th graders.

-Academic Bridges is geared toward students who would benefit from increased familiarity with the Lakeside campus and school culture leading into their 9th-grade year, as well as students who would like to improve their organizational and study skills.
-Prerequisites: none.
+Bridges is geared toward students who would benefit from increased familiarity with the Lakeside campus and school culture leading into their 9th-grade year, as well as students who would like to improve their organizational and study skills.
+No prerequisites.
 This is a skill-building course that is ungraded and earns no credit.

 Computer Science